 Basic and Necessary Energy Analysis in a Hotel

-Within the information we collect and analyse for our clients, there are a number of energy data and analysis that are essential for a hotelier.
+Within the information we collect and analyse for our clients, there are a number of energy data and analyses that are essential for a hotelier.

 From there, through big data methods and data analysis, important information is provided such as energy consumption per building, energy consumption per floor or even per room.